-Counselling and Mentoring programmes at AAC are geared towards the development of holistic persons – personal and professional development along with acquiring knowledge and skills, and positivity and optimism in life.
+Counselling and Mentoring programmes at AAC are geared towards the development of wholistic persons – personal and professional development along with acquiring knowledge and skills, and positivity and optimism in life.
 Their prime objective is to enable all the students to overcome the hurdles in the process of learning, emotional imbalance and social disabilities.
 Since a considerable number of students at AAC are from rural backgrounds, AAC takes extra care in mentoring the students who are academically, socially and economically underprivileged.

 Counselling Services are offered by professional counsellors and competent faculty members who focus on the Jesuit value of ‘Cura Personalis’, which means “Care for the individual person”.
 Each student is ‘respected as a child of God’.
 The counsellors take genuine efforts in motivating and guiding the students to develop ‘critical thinking and commitment to responsible action‘.

 Mentor Care forms an integral part of the Counselling Services at AAC.
 Faculty members who take the role of mentors exemplify the ‘Magis’, the Jesuit value of striving for excellence.
 They cater to the felt needs of mentees of their respective departments by holding periodic meetings.
 They motivate the mentees by monitoring their academic progress and suggesting ways to perform better.
-If, in case, the students require mental men support, the mentor takes the initiative to refer the wards to the Counsellors.
+If, in case, the students require mental health support, the mentor takes the initiative to refer the wards to the Counsellors.
 In all, the mentors form a firm base and offer genuine support to students who seek guidance for a right career, higher education or a successful living.

 AAC wants to transform students into persons, robust in character, ‘Men and Women for others’ who will reach out to the poor and the marginalized.
 The Counselling Services Team at AAC gears all its activities to facilitate the students and the staff to share their gifts and sharpen their sense of justice to create a New Aspirational India.